 Got no pen or pencil?
 Bring out the charcoal!
-When on the run, leaving markers is gonna be a great help if you ever get separated from your group.
-The dark charcoal color will definitely stand out to any trained eye.
+When on the run, leaving markers will be a great help if you ever get separated from your group.
+The dark charcoal color will stand out to any trained eye.

 5. It can become valuable trading material

 When SHTF, things like coffee and cigarettes become valuable and tradeable.
 Who says charcoal won’t be the same?
 With what we’ve listed above, we think it’s highly possible.

 So now that we’ve laid out what charcoal is and why knowing how to make it is important, let’s get down to the details and show you (at least in words) HOW to make it.

 Luckily, making charcoal isn’t that hard.
 Here are some things you’ll need to prep beforehand:

 You’ll be using this to sift dirt and move hot materials out of the way, so an entrenching tool or shovel is key to making charcoal.

 Matches will do the job but if they aren’t available, opt for a Ferro rod.